 Explicit declaration of validity constraints is far more flexible and precise than relying on conventions that can easily be misinterpreted.
-The c:IEPConformanceTarget element within the MPD catalog document can apply several common constraints by explicitly declaring the information required for a given constraint.
+The c:IEPConformanceTarget element within the IEPD catalog document can apply several common constraints by explicitly declaring the information required for a given constraint.
 This information may include the conformance target, context, and type of validation, location of validation artifact(s), and specific tests to perform.
 It can also identify IEP samples known to satisfy the validity constraints.

-Appendix A, MPD Catalog XML Schema Document, below, provides XML elements for various validity constraints.
+Appendix A, IEPD Catalog XML Schema Document, below, provides XML elements for various validity constraints.
 These constraints are employed by element substitution using two abstract elements, c:ValidityConstraintWithContext and c:ValidityConstraint.
-Appendix A, MPD Catalog XML Schema Document, below, normatively specifies how this works.
+Appendix A, IEPD Catalog XML Schema Document, below, normatively specifies how this works.

 Note that there may exist multiple ways to declare the same validity constraint with these elements.
 This rule only requires that each required validity constraint be declared once in a single form.
 For example, it may be possible to use either c:HasDocumentElement and c:ValidToXPath to declare the same XML document elements.
 However, it is only required that an IEPD author use one or the other.